Signaling game: Beer-Quiche game

 The Beer-Quiche game of Cho and Kreps draws on the stereotype of quiche eaters being less masculine.
 In this game, an individual B is considering whether to duel with another individual A. B knows that A is either a wimp or is surly but not which.
 B would prefer a duel if A is a wimp but not if A is surly.
 Player A, regardless of type, wants to avoid a duel.
-Before making the decision B has the opportunity to see whether A chooses to have beer or quiche for breakfast.
+Before making the decision, B has the opportunity to see whether A chooses to have beer or quiche for breakfast.
 Both players know that wimps prefer quiche while surlies prefer beer.
 The point of the game is to analyze the choice of breakfast by each kind of A. This has become a standard example of a signaling game.
 See for more details.

 Applications of signaling games

-Signaling games describe situations where one player has information the other player does not have.
+Signaling games describe situations where one player has information the other does not have.
 These situations of asymmetric information are very common in economics and behavioral biology.